HomeDing/homeding.github.io/elements/ota.md

-# OTA Element ???
+# OTA Element

+> draft ???
 <div class="excerpt">
   <img src="/i/ota.svg">
   <p><strong><a href="#page=elements/ota.md">OTA Element</a></strong><br/>
-  Enable and configure Over The Air Updates</p>
+  This element allows to upload new firmware and files Over The Air.</p>
 </div>

-The OTAElement allows uploading new sketches to the board over the network.
+The OTAElement is a system element to enable this functionality only.
+It cannot send or receive actions.

-By configuration this element for a device the   device shows up in the list of ports in the Arduino programming environment.
+When this element is configued the device shows up in the list of ports in the Arduino programming environment.

-The WebServer must be enabled on the device to use this protocol.

-The OTAElement is a system element to configure this functionality and cannot send or receive actions.

 Since the OTA Element initializes the mDNS protocol as well no mDNS library needs to be used and initiated explicitly.

 ## Upload batch: